url-normalize

 default is desired.

-* For schemes that define a port, use an empty port if the default is
+- For schemes that define a port, uses an empty port if the default is

 desired

-* All portions of the URI must be utf-8 encoded NFC from Unicode strings
+- Ensures all portions of the URI are utf-8 encoded NFC from Unicode

 Inspired by Sam Ruby's [urlnorm.py]